 The cherry on top was that this was a morally good act (said corporation is Aztechnology, known for their Black Magic and an attitude most other megacorps are repulsed by; the place you blew up was researching ways to clone a Human Sacrifice), and in the life of a Shadowrunner, that comfort is a VERY rare luxury.
 Taking the more moral road can result in a Shadowrunner's reputation suffering and angering clients.
 To be paid to do the right thing just feels wonderful.

 Meta example.
 Harebrained Schemes put up a Kickstarter for the Hong Kong campaign, in order to add more to it.
 They asked for 100,000 dollars, with 35 days for it to be raised.
 It was raised within two hours.
 Two weeks later?
-700,000 dollars and they still have three weeks to go.
+700,000 dollars and they still had three weeks to go.
 Their last stretch goal?
 1 million dollars for an additional 4-5 hour epilogue campaign, which they also made.

 In Hong Kong, one way to defeat the Big Bad is to outwit it by using its own rules against it.
 Specifically, you force Qian Ya to retreat to its home dimension by threatening to use the machine that summoned her to summon all of its siblings.
-When she/it incredulously asks you what makes you think you'll survive an encounter with multiple Yama Kings when even one is beyond your ability to kill, you can calmly reply that you won't, but that won't stop the other Yama Kings from killing her for stealing all their food.
-Defeated, Qian Ya tries to bargain with you by taking the souls of her followers with her, but as Yama King law states that any concession in an argument forfeits ALL rights, you can order the god-queen home empty handed.
-Even better is responding to her asking how you know the Yama Kings' laws, and you can either tell her... or say that "You'll spend the rest of eternity wondering."
+When she/it incredulously asks you what makes you think you'll survive an encounter with the other Yama Kings when even one is beyond your ability to kill, you can reply that you won't, but that won't stop the others from killing her for stealing all their food.
+Defeated, Qian Ya tries to bargain with you by taking the souls of her followers with her, but as Yama King law states that any concession in an argument forfeits all rights, you can order the god-queen home empty-handed.
+Even better is responding to her asking how you know the Yama Kings' laws, and you can either tell her... or tell her that, "You'll spend the rest of eternity wondering."

 Helping Ku Feng to unleash her true potential will unlock her for the final battle in Kowloon Walled City.